graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Return the result of calling {resolver}, providing {objectValue} and {argumentValues}.

-ResolveFieldGenerator(objectType, objectValue, fieldName, argumentValues):

-- If {objectType} provide an internal function {generatorResolver} for generating partially resolved value of a list field named {fieldName}:
-  - Let {generatorResolver} be the internal function.
-  - Return the iterator from calling {generatorResolver}, providing {objectValue} and {argumentValues}.
-- Create {generator} from {ResolveFieldValue(objectType, objectValue, fieldName, argumentValues)}.
-- Return {generator}.

 Note: It is common for {resolver} to be asynchronous due to relying on reading an underlying database or networked service to produce a value.
 This necessitates the rest of a GraphQL executor to handle an asynchronous execution flow.
-In addition, a common implementation of {generator} is to leverage asynchronous iterators or asynchronous generators provided by many programming languages.
+In addition, an implementation for collections may leverage asynchronous iterators or asynchronous generators provided by many programming languages.
+This may be particularly helpful when used in conjunction with the `@stream` directive.

 ### Value Completion

 After resolving the value for a field, it is completed by ensuring it adheres to the expected return type.
 If the return type is another Object type, then the field execution process continues recursively.
-In the case where a value returned for a list type field is an iterator due to `@stream` specified on the field, value completion iterates over the iterator until the number of items yield by the iterator satisfies `initialCount` specified on the `@stream` directive.
+If the return type is a List type, each member of the resolved collection is completed using the same value completion process.
+In the case where `@stream` is specified on a field of list type, value completion iterates over the collection until the number of items yielded items satisfies `initialCount` specified on the `@stream` directive.

 #### Execute Stream Field